Cyber Center for Education and Innovation (CCEI) ~ Fall Cybersecurity Symposium

 ~ The role of innovative technologies in strengthening the quality, accessibility, and inclusiveness of cyber education

-Learn more about the Agenda, Speakers, Sponsors, and Registration.
-Space is limited so please register today.
+Learn more about the Agenda, Speakers, Sponsors.

-On 10 October 2017, CCEI and UMUC partnered to present the "Cyber at the Crossroads" Fall 2017 Symposium, featuring renowned national cybersecurity leaders, including experts from past and current administrations, the U.S. military, industry, and academia for a discussion of the past, present, and future of the security of our nation’s cyber infrastructure.
+On 10 October 2017, CCEI and then-UMUC (now UMGC) partnered to present the "Cyber at the Crossroads" Fall 2017 Symposium, featuring renowned national cybersecurity leaders, including experts from past and current administrations, the U.S. military, industry, and academia for a discussion of the past, present, and future of the security of our nation’s cyber infrastructure.
 With the benefit of 20 years’ experience and recently declassified material, this symposium explored the roots of ER97 and the resulting initiatives; looked at applications to today’s cyber issues and highlight some important choices facing us; explored some alternative cyber futures; and discussed current administration initiatives to secure America’s cyber infrastructure.
 Click on the title to see the full recap page.